Author Guidelines

 Systematics Of Manuscripts Writing

-Title: Title is a maximum of 12 words in English and is written in non capital letters at the beginning of a sentence.
+Title: Title is a maximum of 12 words in English and paper title should be written in uppercase and lowercase letters, not all uppercase.
 The title must be concise and clear in describing the contents of the article.
-It can use creative titles to attract readers.
-The words influence, relationship, and case study should not be used in the title.
-The research location is presented in the method section, not in the title section [Center, Cambria 12, Bold]
+[Center, Cambria 12, Bold]

 Author: Written full name without title [Center, Cambria 10, Bold]